keegankelsey/stocks_etl/README.md

 # stocks_etl
-Purpose: For extracting and processing stock data.
+Purpose: For extracting, transforming and loading stock data.

 -----------
 -----------